Skip to contents

 Pre-processing

-The preliminary processing is applied differently for MS and Raman as the raw data structure does not allow direct fusion of the data.
+The preliminary processing is applied differently for MS and Raman data as the data structure does not allow direct fusion of the data.
 Therefore, in the following two sub-chapters we describe the pre-processing workflow steps for MS and Raman data.

 MS